erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

     </a>
 </p>

 In this Capstone project, you will: "Design and build" a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database.
 "Design and build" a data warehouse and generate reports from the data.
 "Design and build" a reporting dashboard that reflects the key metrics of the business.
 Extract data from OLTP and NoSQL databases, transform it and load it into the data warehouse, and then create an ETL pipeline.
-And finally, create a Spark connection to the data warehouse, and then deploy a machine learning model.
+And finally, create an Apache Spark connection to the data warehouse, and then deploy a Machine Learning model (SparkML).

 <p style="text-align:center">
     <a href="https://www.coursera.org/learn/data-enginering-capstone-project?specialization=ibm-data-engineer" target="_blank">